Smart Freeway - Kwinana Northbound

 Smart Freeways are used successfully around the world to manage congestion, improve safety and get the most out of existing infrastructure.

-Video: Smart Freeway Kwinana Northbound
+Video: Smart Freeway Kwinana Northbound project overview

 - All Lane Running: creation of an additional lane by transitioning the emergency stopping lane for use by general traffic between Canning Highway and Narrows Bridge.